morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 -----

 Recent changes:
+- 2023-03-05 - decided to only add new adapters that are AC600 or faster going forward.
+- 2023-03-05 - deleted some old adapters that were overpriced.
 - 2023-03-05 - checked and updated adapter links and prices.
-Deleted some old adapters that were overpriced.
 - 2023-02-15 - added Panda PAU0B (AC600) to the mt7610u chipset section.
 - 2023-02-14 - added ALFA AWUS036ACU (AC1200) to rtl8812bu chipset section.
 - 2023-02-14 - added EDUP EP-AC1635 (AC600) to rtl8811cu chipset section.